percona/percona-server-mongodb-operator/configure/users.md

 ### Development Mode

-To make development and testing easier, a secrets file with default MongoDB System User/Passwords is located at `deploy/mongodb-users.yaml`.
+To make development and testing easier, `deploy/mongodb-users.yaml` secrets file contains default passwords for MongoDB system users.

 The development-mode credentials from `deploy/mongodb-users.yaml` are: